Eros483/RagToolkitApp/README.md

 ---
 ### Notes
 - Keep the `.exe ` and the  `models` folder together for the app to find the model correctly
+- Created with CUDA support on LLAMA-CPP.
+Recreate executable by cloning repository, disabling cuda, and recompiling .exe with `pyinstaller --onefile --windowed rag_gui.py`
 ---